arielgee/Sage-Like/.misc/tasks.md

 * UI density, font name and font size do not impact the dialogs		=> UI density, font name and size is limited to tree and list views
 * use #rssTreeView and #rssListView instead of .treeview and .listview in css and js and maybe remove the class-names
 * discovery is realy slow to start on https://developer.android.com/guide. takes time to change to 'loading'
+* click on link in https://www.haaretz.co.il/misc/rss not opening feedPreview	==> STRICT CONTENT-TYPES SEMANTICS ALL OVER AGAIN!!!!
+* support keyboard navigation in ContextMenu
 ---

 ## Now
+* replace querySelectorAll()[0] with querySelector()
 ---

 ## Next
-* click on link in https://www.haaretz.co.il/misc/rss not opening feedPreview
 * disabling a big tree with all folders are open is realy heave on the fps
 * a better word for 'Easy' in 'Feed check method' pref.
 * consider '@media (prefers-color-scheme: dark)' for sidebar